sidmontu/anagram-prime/README.md

 Current best ways of doing the above, in order of popularity/performance:

 1) Count frequency of each letter in each word, and then simply compare.
 If the strings are anagrams, the frequency bins will be identical.
 2) Sort letters in each word.
 The resultant strings of each word will be exact.
-[CURRENTLY NOT IMPLEMENTED]
+[NOT Implemented in this project]

 The proposed algorithm is arguably slower, and also susceptible to integer overflow.
 Will require 128-bit integer arithmetic at least to guarantee all words can be supported [Source](https://www.reddit.com/r/math/comments/6hb0xk/clever_algorithm_to_determine_whether_or_not_two/dix8409/).